nuagenetworks/nuage-metroae-config/Documentation/CONFIG_INSTALLATION.md

     declare -x VSD_USERNAME="csproot"
     ```

 metroae config is now ready to use.
-The operation of which is detailed in the Usage document <link to usage>
+You can get more information about usage by referring to [MetroAE Config Usage](CONFIG_USAGE.md)